SECRET-GUEST/tiny-scripts/python/Photos/background REMOVER/README.md

 python remBackBatch.py
 ```

-## Complete Version
+## Complete version

-Image Converter is also encompassed within a more comprehensive program called Macara, offering additional options and extended functionalities.
-You can find the complete version here: [Macara GitHub Repository.](https://github.com/SECRET-GUEST/Macara)
+You can find a complete version with other options here : [Macara GitHub Repository.](https://github.com/SECRET-GUEST/Macara)